-- All staff to receive step raise, staff who are currently at the top of the scale will receive a 1% bonus if adopted by the General Assembly. \$54,060 teacher starting salary; - Step raises begin at 1% and graduate to 1.75% for teachers; 1% to 1.5% for support staff and administrators, and step raises for Bus drivers are 1%; - New positions include Teacher and Teacher Assistant for new VA Pre-K classroom at BTWES, Dean at JFKMS, and 33 of 42 Teacher Assistant positions hired on C.A.R.E.S.
-Act III will move to the operating fund as the grants funds end September 30, 2024; the other 9 positions will be absorbed through attrition; - Absorption of C.A.R.E.S.
-Act essential items for software for instruction, Virtual Virginia costs; State provided grant money will cover Saturday Academy, Attendance, tutoring, and Literacy programming - Other increased items include: additional dual enrollment budget for the I Teach/ Educators Rising programs; Governor's School for the Arts Summer program; and Sink holes repair budget
+- All staff to receive step raise, staff who are currently at the top of the scale will receive the cost of living adjustment only. \$55,141 teacher starting salary; - Step raises begin at 1% and graduate to 1.75% for teachers; .5% to 1.0% for support staff, 1% to 1.5% for administrators, and step raises for Bus drivers are 1%; top of scale would receive cost of living adjustment only. - New positions include Teacher and Teacher Assistant for new VA Pre-K classroom at BTWES, Dean at JFKMS, JROTC & CTE -KFHS, Theater -LHS and 33 of 42 Teacher Assistant positions hired on C.A.R.E.S.
+Act III will move to the operating fund as the grants funds end September 30, 2024; the other 9 positions will be absorbed through attrition; Coordinator of Special Education - Absorption of C.A.R.E.S.
+Act essential items for software for instruction, Virtual Virginia costs; State provided grant money will cover Saturday Academy, Attendance, tutoring, and Literacy programming - Other increased items include: additional dual enrollment budget for "Grow your Own: IT works" program; Governor's School for the Arts Summer program; and Sink holes repair budget